rafiki270/Punters/README.md

 - Update on Pi:
   - From `/opt/punters`: `make update` (adds migrations and rebuilds).
 Use `RESTART=1` to restart the kiosk service after building: `RESTART=1 make update`.
   - If the desktop still logs into another user, run: `make pi-force-autologin` (forces LightDM and console autologin to `kiosk`).
+- During install, you’ll be asked if the TV is 4K.
+Answer “y” to enable pixel doubling so the 1080p kiosk looks crisp on UHD panels.

 ## Contributing
 - Open issues or proposals based on REQUIREMENTS.md.